ray729alp/langchain-rag-v4-agent/README.md

 # Agency Chatbot - Vertex AI Integration

 A comprehensive chatbot solution for an government agency (Malaysian Qualifications Agency) built with Flask and Google Cloud's Vertex AI (Dialogflow CX).
-This intelligent chatbot handles inquiries about accreditation, qualifications, APEL, and other MQA services with advanced AI capabilities.
+This intelligent chatbot handles inquiries about informations regrading/related to the agency and their services with advanced AI capabilities.

 ## 📋 Table of Contents